tomshaffner/PiThermalCam/index.md

 ![Cycling Colormaps](/images/cycling colormaps.gif#center)
 *Different colormaps make it easier to see important areas*

-Note: It's hard to see in the compressed gif here, but the colormap used is displayed in the white text at the top.
+Note: It's hard to see in the compressed gif here, but the colormap in use is shown in the white text at the top.

 The contrast in the image also makes a big difference.
 E.g. as I move out of the picture in this clip, the smaller temperature differences in the image become much more visible, making the impact of the windows much clearer.
 Again, different colormaps can help highlight areas of interest here too.